 For a real investment piece, you can't go wrong with Theory's classic white shirts.

-The genius inside button to stop gaping makes this M&S shirt ideal for those with bigger busts.
+The genius inside button to stop gaping makes this Marks and Spencer shirt ideal for those with bigger busts.

 Arket is one of our favourite places to go for basics that look expensive but are very affordable.

 Another brand that was mentioned a few times was Gap.
-Not only are they apparently easy to iron, but they also last a long time.
+Not only are its shirts apparently easy to iron, but they also last a long time.

 French brand Sézane does a great line in shirts, but you'll have to be quick, as they sell out very quickly.